 Machine wash instead of dry cleaning- dry cleaning is highly toxic and energy intensive.
 Most garments can be washed in cold, gentle cycle including woolen sweaters (see below)

-WASH IN 30C- Wash all garments including white in cold water.
-Research by leading detergent manufcturers show that there is no benefit to wash in elevated temps with modern detergents.
+Wash in 30c- wash all garments including white in cold water.
+Research by leading detergent manufacturers show that there is no benefit to wash in elevated temps with modern detergents.

 Wash with environmentally friendly soaps- no phosphates.

-Rinse.
-Drain the basin and gently press sweater to remove excess water, being careful not to wring or twist.
+- rinse.
+Drain the basin and gently press sweater to remove excess water- do not wring or twist.

-Once dry, your sweater should be ready to wear.
-If needed wrinkles are easily removed with a steamer.
+- once dry, your sweater should be ready to wear.

 END OF USE

-We offer missing trim, buttons, snaps for many of our products.
-If you need any of these items please email: [email protected]
+We offer trim, buttons, snaps for many of our products.
+If you need these items please email: [email protected]

-When it comes time to finally remove something from your wardrobe please dispose of it responsibly.
+When it comes time to finally remove something from your wardrobe please consider donation, recycling or other uses.